Creative-Computing-Fall-2015/Second-Class/README.md

 # Second-Class

-Wow!
-Our second class!
-HTML!!!!
-Class0002 - CSS
+# Class0002 - HTML

-House Keeping
+# House Keeping

-sorry the homework was confusing. your server space is coming email me ever week by midnight Thursday evening with 2 questions this weekend http://yami-ichi.biz/nyc/ is a cool internet thing.
+- sorry the homework was confusing.
+- your server space is coming
+- email me ever week by midnight Thursday evening with 2 questions and URLs to your projects

-Last week
+- this weekend http://yami-ichi.biz/nyc/ is a cool internet thing.

+# Today's Schedule

-HTML Some things to consider:
+- HTML Some things to consider:
-structure of a page
+  - structure of a page
-where do all the files go?
+- where do all the files go?
-HTML
+- HTML
-document type
+	- document type
 CSS
 Document
 what is the dom?